ngbp/ngbp/README.md

 $ grunt watch
 ```

-The built files are placed in the `dist` directory.
+The built files are placed in the `dist/` directory.
 Open the `dist/index.html`
 file in your browser.
 Because everything is compiled, no XHR requests are needed
 to retrieve templates, so until this needs to communicate with your backend,
 there is no need to run it from a web server.